mk-fg/acme-cert-tool/README.md

 - Uses "ACME v2" protocol supported by Let's Encrypt since after April 2018, with "http-01" validation only (token at \/.well-known\/acme-challenge\/ URL over HTTP).

+- Has hooks at all steps of the process to add any custom scripts, if needed.

 Can generate/use/roll-over account keys (ec-384/rsa-2048/rsa-4096,
 pem pkcs8 or openssl/pkcs1), register/query/deactivate accounts,
 generate configurable X.509 CSRs (ec-384/rsa-2048/rsa-4096 keys, pem